Estimated Read Time: 4 minutes

-- They’re always learning
+1. They’re always learning

 Whether it’s learning from their own experiences, the experiences of others, books, presentations, networks, conferences or junior colleagues, strategic thinkers don’t dismiss any potential sources of education.

-- They always seek advice from others
+2. They always seek advice from others

 They test ideas and concepts and ensure that criticisms are examined and incorporated where relevant.
 This process makes their plans and strategies as robust and steadfast as possible.

-- They’re not afraid to take risks
+3. They’re not afraid to take risks

 After careful consideration, they take risks on new ideas, innovative solutions and unique pitches, prepared for both success and failure, and always willing to learn from their mistakes.

-- They never forget organisational purpose
+4. They never forget organisational purpose

 Whether a business builds intuitive websites for clients or sells diverse share portfolios, strategic thinkers will never neglect their purpose or people.

 Improving your strategic thinking skills

 It’s a skill that enables you to plan and apply reason to many challenges that you face, always seeking the best and most effective solution.
 So how do you get it?
 Start working on these areas to enhance your strategic thinking skills, no matter what role or industry you’re in.

-- Be proactive
+1. Be proactive

 Did you obtain extra copies of a board report in anticipation of those who have not provided an RSVP?
 Have you been backing up all the departments key files onto an additional source in case of system crash?
 If so, you tick the proactive box, and keep up the good work.

-- Understand counter arguments
+2. Understand counter arguments

 It would be rare for a strategic thinker to believe that their ideas, and their ideas alone, were always right.
 Developing an understanding and appreciation of opposing ideas, opinions, arguments or positions will develop your strategic thinking skills by creating an understanding of the whole picture.

-- Constantly optimise
+3. Constantly optimise

 No matter what project or piece of work you’re tasked with, always look for ways to optimise and improve what you produce.
 Strategic thinking is all about being able to recast strategy and reset direction; being adaptable and ambitious simultaneously.

-- Keep up-to-date with news and trends
+4. Keep up-to-date with news and trends

-Understand how your role works not just in the context of your workplace, but more broadly in businesses across Australia, or even globally.
+Understand how your role works not just in the context of your workplace, but more broadly in businesses across New Zealand, or even globally.
 Seek out mentors and experts who can share their own experiences and tips for keeping on top of the most important and current ideas relevant to you.